ProximaCentauri-star/Celestial-Harmony/README.md

 - Soyuz
 - credit (for support)
 - vanilla (for some loading screens)
-- Omni Man for the System map
+- Omni-Man for the System map

 Thanks to Nerdy Boy for the Community Ressource Pack and Kerbalism configs !!